Universal Services for Newborns

 While the birth of a child is a joyous family event, it can be a stressful transition.
 Every family needs information and support when a baby is born.
-No one is fully prepared for the unique changes a new baby brings.
-Universal newborn home visits offer support to parents and provide links to community resources aimed at increased family well-being, reduced emergency medical care for infants, support for positive parenting behavior and enhanced childcare selection.
+Parenting requires continuous learning and growth to accommodate children’s changing needs.

 For more information: